Last Updated 9/22/2016 with the announcement of Sacramento State in 2019.

-The "A" level opponent is from a BCS Automatic Qualifier conference.
+The "A" level opponent is from a Power Five conference.
 In recent seasons, Illinois, Missouri and Wisconsin have been "A" level opponents.
-ASU was planning to play a home-and-home series with LSU in 2015 and 2016 but that series has been indefinitely postponed.
+ASU was planning to play a home-and-home series with LSU in 2015 and 2016 but that series has been pushed back multiple times.

-The "B" level opponent is from a FBS non-AQ conference such as the MWC or C-USA.
+The "B" level opponent is from a FBS "Group of Five" conference such as the MWC or C-USA.
 In the past, these schools may have played twice at ASU in return for one game at their site, but is seems like we will have a harder time finding "B" level opponents in coming seasons.
-New Mexico is the next opponent in this category in 2014-15, followed by UTSA and San Diego State.
+UTSA, San Diego State and UNLV are the next opponents in this category.
 Each of these series are home-and-home.
+The Fresno State game in 2023 will be the first single game series versus a Group of Five opponent since Louisiana-Monroe back in 2009.

 The "C" level opponent is usually an FCS school, and is always going to be an opponent that does not require a return visit.
 We try to schedule NAU as often as possible for this slot, which is a nice way to keep the money in-state.